 It’s imperative that every new hire receives the same education on customer service.
 If different people train new employees, different lessons and approaches might be passed on.

 In your manual, include training guidelines so that new employees understand the methods expected from them.
-This will eliminate confusions later, and unite the team from the beginning.
+Go into detail on tasks that each member of your restaurant team needs to complete in order to provide top-notch service to restaurant customers.
+This will eliminate confusion later, and unite the team from the beginning.

 Be a Kind Leader